ae6rt/decap/README.md

-Post commit hooks on your projects of interest drive events into a web container in the core Aftomato containerized application which in turn induce calls into the Kubernetes API master to launch a build container to build your code.
+Post commit hooks on your projects of interest drive events into a web container in the core Aftomato containerized application which in turn makes calls into the Kubernetes API master to launch a build container to build your code.
 Builds can also be launched via web UI.

 The base build container locates your build scripts based on